Glareone/Azure-Solution-and-Enterprise-Architecture-in-Depth/System Design Interview & Architecture in Practice/ml-ops.md

 ---
 ### Scenario 1.
 Mid Size project, GenAI, 12 Month timeline
+For ~12month mid size project it's also worth to consider the simple scenario described in `Scenario 0`, but addressing new challenges.

 **Prerequisites:**
 1. Project Scale: Medium-sized project with moderate complexity
 2. Timeline: 12-month delivery schedule